 .
 Now let us go back and see what the writer of Hebrews was saying.

 These angels are Elohim.
 They are of the family of God and have the same nature.
+God makes all his messengers to be elohim.
 They are sons of God just as we hope to be: immortal elohim.
 The elohim of God is us in the future with our elder brothers the angels.
 This is what is given in type on the day of Pentecost.
-The Church is accepted as the immortal bride of Christ and we all worship Him.
+The Church is accepted as the immortal bride of Christ signifying the same nature i.e. elohim

 With You and soon in you